asuh/front-end-windows/readme.md

     cd /mnt/c/Users/micah/Sites

 Once you create a new folder inside of your Projects directory, this will become your home for that project.
-It's where you'll install any package managers you might need such as NPM and Composer.
+It's where you'll install any package managers you might need such as npm and Composer.

 ### Security